AmirZimhony/SEOaudit/README.md

 In addition, Google Dev Tools "Lighthouse" tool is used to determine the performance score of a page's loading time.
 The results are saved in a xlsx (excel) file.

+*NODE.JS must be installed in order for the lighthouse tool to work, you can [download it here](https://nodejs.org/en/download/).

 For practice purposes, I used the script to determine the New York Times main pages SEO values.
 The main pages I chose are the pages accessible from the navigation bar on the homepage.